stjude-rust-labs/wdl/lint-rules.md

     Int z = x + y# NO spaces between code and comment is hard to read.
 ```

-### `header_comment`
+### `preamble_comment`

 Full line comments which start with a double-pound-sign (`##`) are given special treatment.
-They are called header-comments, and **should only be used at the very beginning of a file**.
+They are called preamble comments, and **should only be used at the very beginning of a file**.
 These special comments are meant as a place for documentation that doesn't belong in any of the language-supported meta sections.
 This is often whole file documentation or documentation for structs contained in the file.

 `sprocket doc` is under active development at the time of writing.
 This tool will auto-document any WDL file in Markdown.
-Header-comments found by `sprocket doc` will be re-written in the output `.md` files (without the `##` prefix).
+Preamble comments found by `sprocket doc` will be re-written in the output `.md` files (without the `##` prefix).
 Arbitrary and multi-line Markdown constructions will be preserved and rendered.

-Header comments may only precede the version declaration.
+Preamble comments may only precede the version declaration.
 They are not allowed anywhere else.

 ### `double_quotes`